 How do we fulfil this in KS1?

-Through these lessons the children are introduced to basic musical symbols as well as learning what importance they have within music; they will be taught different styles of world music and be encouraged to ask analytical questions; the children will be shown different musical instruments commonly used nationally and internationally.
-Finally, basic notation is the last thing to be taught introducing the children to crotchets minims and semibreves.
+Lite 1: This is a basic introduction to Music Theory.
+Throughout these lessons the children will be introduced to basic musical symbols as well as learning what importance they have within music; they will be taught different styles of World music and be encouraged to ask analytical questions.
+The children will be shown different musical instruments commonly used nationally and internationally.
+Finally, basic notation is the last thing to be taught introducing the children to crotchets, minims and semibreves.

-Children are introduced to playing keyboards.
-They gain confidence in reading music, performing and composing.
-By working through several exercises looking at notation, timing and rhythm, they learn how to read music in the treble and bass clef and perform a variety of pieces.
+Lite 1: This is an introduction to playing keyboards.
+Pupils will improve their keyboard skills gaining confidence in reading music, performing and composing.
+By working through several exercises looking at notation, timing and rhythm, pupils will learn how to read music in the treble and bass clef and perform a variety of pieces.

 Lite 2: This is a continuation from Keyboard Lite Level 1.
 This course aims to improve pupils’ keyboard skills and build upon the knowledge gained in Lite Level 1.
 The focus will be on keeping time and playing music as a duet.
 This course encompasses new elements of music theory such as rest notes and octaves.